prismlab/irmin-scylla/readme.md

 Installing the Scylla backend is quite straight forward, just like any other backend.
 Since the backend is supposed to interact with the external driver which is written in C++, we have a C stub to convert some of the basic types between OCaml and C/C++.
 Dune is modified to install this file along with few library dependencies which are required to connect with the driver.
 These are system based libraries.
 Irmin-scylla can be installed using:
 `opam pin add irmin-scylla -k path < path to root folder>`

+### Setting up the Cassandra database
+Cassandra can be installed using the standard installation steps from the website.
+Once up and running, it can be checked using `nodetool status`.

 ### Setting up the scylla database
 Currently I am using the containerized version of the scylla database, for which instructions can be found at: https://docs.scylladb.com/operating-scylla/procedures/tips/best_practices_scylla_on_docker/